Deviantcoin/Deviant-Miscellaneous/common/Deviant_staking.md

 ![UTXO](/images/utxo.png)

-Note: There is not a formula to calculate the optimal size of inputs.
+Note: There is no formula to calculate the optimal size of inputs.
 It depends on the values staking on the network.
-Also optimal size is not a constant and it changes with time.<br />
+Also, optimal size is not a constant and it changes with time.<br />
 Sharing experience about staking with other users may improve the staking experience.
 ### Start staking
 Once the inputs setup is finished, in order to stake you have two prerequisites: